Gamemackerel/HighThroughput-PCR-Batching/README.md

 ## High Throughput PCR Batching
-Ruby Gem which allows optimized batching of as many pcr operations as possible in a set amount of thermocyclers.
+Ruby Gem intended for biologists, to make high-throughput PCR easy.
+Allows optimized batching of as many pcr operations as possible in a set amount of thermocyclers.

 Install gem with `gem "pcr_batching", :git => "git://github.com:Gamemackerel/PCR-Batching.git"`